Want To Promote Your Ebook Right Across The Internet? Ebook Promotion Is 80% Of The Job. Learn To Be As Great A Marketer As You Are A Writer

 Put your ebook promotional widget below every blog post

 People who scroll to the end of a blog post – either having read it fully, or to grasp the summary points – always land at the foot of the blog post.
 They could be ready for some action if you give them your ebook promotion as a CTA (Call-To-Action).
 Again, keep it simple and lead back from the clickable button to the landing page of the ebook.
 For branding consistency, it’s a good idea to keep all your different types of ebook promotion widgets similar-looking in colors and format.

-3. You can promote an ebook months before your book launch: smart writers always build a ready-to-buy audience well ahead
+3. Promote an ebook months before your book launch – build a ready-to-buy audience

 With ebook promotion, there is no such thing as starting too early.
 If you want your marketing to be spot on, you can and should think in terms of promotion well in advance.
 Build up a calendar of activities to complete from 2 months ahead of book launch, to a month before book launch, to a week before launch, to the actual launch date.